bhyn/bhyn/README.md

-## Hi there 👋 I'm Bohyun Kim.
+## 안녕하세요?

-- 🎓 I am currently studying Software Engineering at Chung-Ang University.
+- 🎓 currently studying Software Engineering at Chung-Ang University.
-- 🌱 I am a frontend & backend developer currently interested in web development using React and Node.js.
+- 🌱 frontend & backend developer currently interested in web development using React and Node.js.